Thornton v Shoe Lane Parking Ltd: Facts

-"injury to the Customer … howsoever that loss, misdelivery, damage or injury shall be caused".

 Three hours later he had an accident before getting into his car.
 The car park operator argued that the judge should have held the matter regulated by this contract, not tort.

 Judgment

 Lord Denning MR held that the more onerous the clause, the better notice of it needed to be given.
 Moreover, the contract was already concluded when the ticket came out of the machine, and so any condition on it could not be incorporated in the contract.

 Megaw LJ and Sir Gordon Willmer agreed with the onerous point, but reserved their opinions on where the contract was concluded.
-Furthermore, Sir Gordon distinguished this from the other ticket cases based upon the fact that a human clerk proffered the ticket and the buyer had the opportunity to say I do not like those conditions.
+Furthermore, Sir Gordon – similarly to Denning – distinguished this case from the other ticket cases based upon the fact that a human clerk proffered the ticket and the buyer therefore would have had the opportunity to disagree with the conditions, hand the ticket back and have their money refunded.